Opendigitalradio/ODR-AudioEnc/README.md

 of the Fraunhofer FDK AAC code from Android, patched for 960-transform to do DAB+ broadcast encoding.

-The first tool, *dabplus-enc-file* can encode from a file or pipe source, and encode into a file or pipe.
-There is no PAD support.

-The *dabplus-enc-file-zmq* can encode from a file or pipe source, and encode to a ZeroMQ output compatible with ODR-DabMux.
+The *dabplus-enc-file-zmq* can encode from a file or pipe source, and encode to a ZeroMQ output compatible with ODR-DabMux, to a file or to stdout.

 The *dabplus-enc-alsa-zmq* can encode from an ALSA soundcard, and encode to a ZeroMQ output compatible with ODR-DabMux.
 It supports